andrew101sanders/FF7RebirthFovChanger/README.md

 No external dependencies so building is pretty straightforward.
 Just clone the repo, open the solution in Visual Studio and build the project.
 The executable will be in the bin folder.

+## Other

+Finds [[["ff7rebirth_.exe" + 0x092A0388] + 0xB8] + 0x40] + 0x470, which a the static pointer chain address to the FOV value.
+This pointer chain is the shortest I could find using Cheat Engine's pointer scan feature.